 2. A mortgage pre-approval adds weight to purchase offers, especially in a competitive buying situation

-With current real estate market inventories tightening up, prospective buyers are finding that the competition for the best homes is high.
+With current real estate market inventories tightening up, prospective buyers are finding that the competition for the ideal homes is high.
 When sellers know that they are likely to get more than one offer for their home, they often reject or discount any offers with financing contingencies that show the prospective buyer has not yet gotten pre-approved for a mortgage.
 Doing this helps the sellers weed out potentially risky offers and allows them to concentrate on the more serious ones.
 To help win in a competitive buying situation, prospective buyers who have taken the time to obtain a mortgage pre-approval will likely be viewed as more valuable by sellers and will be far more likely to get their offers reviewed and accepted.

 3. A mortgage pre-approval prevents prospective buyers from experiencing unpleasant surprises